 The IOC Advisory Committee on Human Rights is a key instrument to help the IOC meet its human rights responsibilities and address the organisation’s salient human rights risks through a comprehensive strategic approach and policy.

-- Advise on ways to minimise human rights risks in the context of the Olympic Games and the Olympic Movement
+- Advise on ways to minimise human rights risks in the context of the Olympic Games and the Olympic Movement.

-- Suggest major institutions that could support the IOC in achieving its human rights objectives
+- Suggest major institutions that could support the IOC in achieving its human rights objectives.

-Please click here for Terms of Reference.
+Please click here for the Terms of Reference.

 Composition